 Cannon Beach is a great walking destination.
 One of the best ways to see a new location is to explore it on foot, and we've gathered our favorite walking tours.
-Once you arrive and are parked, there are several rewarding walking tours to choose from to suit your interests and abilities.
-Our self-guided walking tours are perfect for travelers that prefer to venture on their own.
+Once you arrive and are parked, there are several rewarding walking tours to suit your interests and abilities.
+Our self-guided walking tours are perfect for travelers who prefer to venture independently.

 Gallery Walking Tour